-PCMag also gives you a great overview of how to improve WiFi reception, but we’d also like to mention some of the most important details:
+PCMag also gives you a great overview of how to improve WiFi reception, but we also want to mention some of the most important details:

 - The layout of your home has a huge impact on performance.
 If there is bulky furniture in the middle of a room, this will impede the signal so move it towards the wall instead.

 - Keep the router in a clear area and in the middle of your room, if possible.
 While under your desk may be convenient, it starts weakening the signal before it’s barely left the first room!

-If you are on a Mac, we also put together sharing a number of ways on how to speed up your Mac Internet.
+If you are on a Mac, we also put together sharing a number of ways about how to speed up your Mac Internet.

 Whether you’re fixing spotty coverage of your gaming room or simply widening the area that you already have, WiFi range boosters are a cheaper option than buying a whole new router and do just as well, if not better.